dy1z/docs/content/docs/examples/buttons.md

 - the first `<i>` uses double the `pt` that the `<span>` uses
 - finally, the width of the `&nbsp;` character is reset (as in, canceled) through the `mso-font-width` property

-<alert>Line breaks and spaces between tags in the example above might render the button larger, although it would be barely visible.
+<alert>Line breaks and spaces between tags in the example above might render the button larger (although barely noticeable).
 If you want your button to be a precise size, just remove them.</alert>